BBFlyG/Flygreen24/minimal-flygreen-mock/deployment-guide.md

 ### Step 5: View Your Live Website

-1. Click on the link provided by Vercel (it will look like `flygreen-website.vercel.app`)
+1. Click on the link provided by Vercel (it will look like `flygreen-minimal.vercel.app`)
 2. Your FlyGreen website is now live on the internet!
-3. You can share this link with others to show them your website

 ## Why This Approach Works

-This fresh Next.js project has been created using the official Next.js starter template with:
+This ultra-simplified Next.js project has been created with:

-1. Compatible versions of Next.js (14.0.4) and React (18.2.0)
+1. Older, stable versions of Next.js (13.5.6) and React (18.2.0)
-2. Proper project structure that Vercel expects
+2. JavaScript instead of TypeScript to eliminate any TypeScript-related issues
-3. Clean configuration files without any conflicting settings
+3. Minimal configuration files with standard settings
-4. All the design elements from the original mockup integrated seamlessly
+4. Traditional Next.js pages directory structure (not app directory)
+5. All styling contained in a single CSS file
+6. No external dependencies beyond the essential Next.js and React packages

 ## Making Changes to Your Website